michalsn/CodeIgniter-Safe-Email/README.md

 # CodeIgniter Safe Email
 [![Build Status](https://travis-ci.org/michalsn/CodeIgniter-Safe-Email.svg?branch=master)](https://travis-ci.org/michalsn/CodeIgniter-Safe-Email)

 How is this working exactly?
 This class converts all emails on the web page to "special tags", that web scrapers can't read.
 Most of the web scrapers can't run JavaScript.
-This class requires special jQuery plugin to convert "special tags" back to email adresses.
+This class requires special jQuery plugin to convert "special tags" back to email addresses.
 This is the whole secret.

 * Full automation
 * No additional inline javascript